 When the spine is laterally curved, the body weight, instead of falling on the middle of the sacrum, falls on one side of it, viz. the side towards which the convexity of the lumbar curve looks.
 Hence this side of the sacrum is overweighted, driven down more, and brought nearer to the acetabulum on that side.
 The acetabulum on the side of the lumbar convexity is thus brought nearer the line along which the body weight acts, and that on the opposite side farther from it.
-The pressure of the femur nearer the line of the downward pressure acts to greater advantage upwards, and less outwards; that of the opposite femur to greater advantage outwards, and less upwards. consequence of the former pressure the acetabulum on the side of the lumbar convexity is pushed up, the ilium between it and the sacrum more sharply bent, the sacro-cotyloid diameter shortened.
+The pressure of the femur nearer the line of the downward pressure acts to greater advantage upwards, and less outwards; that of the opposite femur to greater advantage outwards, and less upwards.
+In consequence of the former pressure the acetabulum on the side of the lumbar convexity is pushed up, the ilium between it and the sacrum more sharply bent, the sacro-cotyloid diameter shortened.
 The ischium on that side is pulled out, because the distance between the origin and insertion of the muscles attached to it is increased by the upward movement of the femur.
 The increased outward pressure on the less weighted side pulls the symphysis pubis over towards that side, and causes the wing of the ilium to look more forward.
 The sacro-cotyloid diameter on this side is greater than on the side of the lumbar convexity (Figs. 93, 93a).

 Diagnosis.-The presence of lateral curvature of the spine in a rickety subject will at once suggest that the pelvis, if the skoliosis is of early date, is of the skolio-rachitic form.
-The fact that the pelvis is asymmetrical can be exactly noted by taking the same measurements as in diagnosing the Naegele pelvis (page 230).
+The fact that the pelvis is asymmetrical can be exactly noted by taking the same measurements as in diagnosing the Naegele pelvis (page 233).
 But the only measurements really valuable, from an obstetrical point of view, are the internal ones: the conjugate, and the right and left sacro-cotyloid measurements.
 All these are shortened, and the latter measurements are unequal.
-The prospect of safe delivery depends on the size of the larger sacro-cotyloid measurement.
-These
+The prospect of safe delivery depends on the size of take place, and the treatment is that of the flat pelvis.
+When the smaller sacro-cotyloid is below two inches and a half, craniotomy will be required, unless the child be very small.
+Below this the choice is between craniotomy and Cæsarian section.
+In marked cases the latter operation is usually necessary.
+Slight cases are not common enough to enable rules for treatment to be laid down with precision.